dotnet/performance/src/benchmarks/gc/README.md

 ### Install python 3.7+

 You will need at least version 3.7 of Python.

-WARN: Python 3.8.0 is [not compatible](https://github.com/jupyter/notebook/issues/4613) with Jupyter Notebook on Windows.
-This should be fixed in 3.8.1.
+WARNING: Python 3.8.0+ is known to cause issues while setting up, so make sure you use a 3.7 flavor.

 On Windows, just go to https://www.python.org/downloads/ and run the installer.
-It's recommended to install a 64-bit version if possible, but not required.
+For CPU Samples Analysis, it is required to have the 64-bit version.
+If you're not planning to use this functionality, any version works but 64-bit is still highly recommended.

 On other systems, it’s better to use your system’s package manager.